InjectionSoftwareDevelopment/InjectionBlog/_posts/2019-8-17-Bad-Salt-(Adversarial-DevOps).md

 Source: [https://www.saltstack.com/blog/whats-saltstack/](https://www.saltstack.com/blog/whats-saltstack/)

 As you can see there is A LOT to SaltStack.
 Between the architecture around the Reactor and Event Bus, to neat tools and integrations like the Pillar or Cloud.
-However, for the purpose of this article we only care about the "Master" as a while from the perspective of the "Wheel" and "File Server", and the client "Beacons" and "Returners".
+However, for the purpose of this article we only care about the "Master" as a whole from the perspective of the "Wheel" and "File Server", and the client "Beacons" and "Returners".

 That said there is a much simpler way to look at all of those concepts and that is as the "Salt Master" and "Salt Minion":